orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/pbclassif.rst

 Majority voting based classification map regularization
 -------------------------------------------------------

-Resulting classification maps can be regularized in order to smoothen irregular classes.
+Resulting classification maps can be regularized in order to smooth irregular classes.
 Such a regularization process improves classification results by making more homogeneous areas which are easier to handle.